At the University of Reading, I was involved in designing and delivering the modules:

 Jennifer is a PhD student at the Mathematics of Planet Earth CDT, Reading.
 Jennifer's research project is concerned with detection of the effect of climate change on the likelihood of extreme rainfall/temperature events in Africa, and subsequently of adverse agricultural outcomes.
 The project will also assess the representation of extreme events in TAMSARv3.
 TAMSAT-ALERT works by driving an impact model with multiple possible realisations of the weather, and then interpreting the resulting ensemble in terms of risk.

-This is a co-supervision with Prof. Emily Black (University of Reading) and David Walshaw (Newcastle University).
+This is a co-supervision with Prof. Emily Black (University of Reading) and Dr David Walshaw (Newcastle University).

 Graham's PhD research is being funded by EPSRC through an ICASE PhD studentship for the project "Building physical constraints into weather-related risk estimates". developed in close collaboration with EDF Energy UK.